 [name] with the actual name of the project you need.
 Using Java 1.6 or 1.7?
 Add

--legacy after the name of the project.
+-legacy after the name of the project and use a version before 2.1.0.
 See below why.

 jwt-playusing Java 1.6